edab/DSA_Quick_Reference/docs/tries.md

 ### Basic Trie using dictionary

-We can create a simple node that has a _boolean_ that help to understand if all the characters foudn so far forms a valid word, and a _dictionary of nodes_.
+We can create for this data structure a simple _character node_ that contains two attributes: a _bool_ value that indicate the end of a word, and a _dict_ that holds any child letters that may com after it in a string.

 A cleaner way to do that is using a `DefaultDict`, that in case the key is not available will return a default value.

 ```python
 from collections import defaultdict